HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-softgroups-configuration.md

 ## Overview

-[Rule-based user groups](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/) (Softgroups) for HCL Portal allow you to define dynamic portal user groups.
-Further you can refer to it's [capabilities](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/#what-you-can-do-with-rule-based-user-groups) to understand what you can achive from it.
+The [Rule-based user groups](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/) (Softgroups) for HCL Portal allow you to define dynamic portal user groups.
+For more information, see [capabilities](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/#what-you-can-do-with-rule-based-user-groups).

-It is implemented as a custom repository adapter for Virtual Member Manager (VMM).
-Rule based user groups are represented by a unique group name, the Lightweight Directory Access Protocol (LDAP) search filter rule expression, and an optional description.
-The portal handles them as normal portal user groups.
+The rule-based user group is implemented as a custom repository adapter for Virtual Member Manager (VMM).
+A unique group name represents rule-based user groups, the Lightweight Directory Access Protocol (LDAP) search filter rule expression, and an optional description.
+The HCL DX handles them as normal portal user groups.
 They are in a special base distinguished name in the user realm hierarchy.
-Administrators can create, define, update, or delete them by using the VMM API in WebSphere® Application Server or the Portal User Management Architecture (PUMA) in HCL Portal like other groups.
-You can use these soft groups to assign security role mappings, portal access permissions, or visibility rules the same way as other portal user groups.
+Administrators can create, define, update, or delete them by using the VMM API in WebSphere® Application Server or the Portal User Management Architecture (PUMA) in HCL DX like other groups.
+You can use these Softgroups to assign security role mappings, portal access permissions, or visibility rules the same way as other portal user groups.
 The rule-based user groups feature handles the correct membership determination for the users during run time.

-This configuration will allow an user's roles and groups from an Identity Provider's (IdP) claim token, to be mapped with these softgroups.
-To leverage this feature, you will have to build a custom Java Authentication and Authorization Service (JAAS) Login Module.
-Refer to [Building a custom JAAS login module for your Identity Provider (IdP)](transient-users-building-jaas-modules.md), for how you can use `Softgroup service`.
+This configuration allows user roles and groups from an Identity Provider's (IdP) claim token, to be mapped with these Softgroups.
+To leverage this feature, you have to build a custom Java Authentication and Authorization Service (JAAS) Login Module.
+For more information on using `Softgroup service`, see [Building a custom JAAS login module for your Identity Provider (IdP)](transient-users-building-jaas-modules.md).

-The softgroups(rule base user groups) configuration allows a user's roles and groups from an Identity provider to be mapped to softgroups in DX through the OIDC Claim Token, WAS/DB configuration, and custom JAAS Login Module code.
+The Softgroups(rule-based user groups) configuration allows user roles and groups from an Identity provider to be mapped to softgroups in DX through the OIDC Claim Token, WAS/DB configuration, and custom JAAS Login Module code.

 ## Creating database

-You will have to create a database, before Softgroups can be used.
+Create a database before Softgroups is used.
 The Softgroups feature stores the definitions of the rule-based user groups in a database table.
 This includes the name, rule, and description of the group.
 Use one of the following SQL statements to create the table, using a database and schema of your choice.
-Replace schema_name in the scripts with the schema name of your choice.
+Replace `schema_name` in the scripts with the schema name of your choice.

-This configuration has been tested using DB2 database.
-Although databases like SQL or Oracle can also be used instead of DB2, refer to [Database setup](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/cfg_rule_based_user_groups/rbug_db_setup/) for how you can create database, tables and schema.
+This configuration has been tested using the DB2 database.
+Although databases like SQL or Oracle are used instead of DB2.
+For more information on creating database, tables and schema, see [Database setup](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/cfg_rule_based_user_groups/rbug_db_setup/).

 !!!note
-    This configuration has not been extensively tested on SQL or Oracle.
+    This configuration is not tested on SQL or Oracle.
 But should work in general.

-Below commands will help you create database, tables and schema:
+Use the following commands to create the database, tables and schema:

 ```sh
 CREATE DATABASE sgdb